Leadership Experience Admission Deferral (LEAD) Fellowship Program

 The personal statement/essay portion of the application is an opportunity to present pertinent information about yourself that you are not otherwise able to convey through your other application materials.
 It may include any information you believe is relevant and that could help us make our admission decision.
 In particular, we are curious about your interests, goals, and aspirations and how the LEAD program and a J.D. from Columbia can help you achieve these.
 While we do not have a hard and fast rule, you should strive to make your personal statement no longer than two double-spaced pages.

-What should I include in my LEAD project plan?
-How long should my project plan be?
+What should I include in my LEAD leadership plan?
+How long should my leadership plan be?

-Your LEAD project plan should include a description of your intended undertaking detailing how you intend to pursue and realize the objectives of that undertaking, including, specifically, how you intend to utilize and apply your LEAD funding grant.
+Your LEAD leadership plan should include a description of your intended undertaking detailing how you intend to pursue and realize the objectives of that undertaking, including, specifically, how you intend to utilize and apply your LEAD funding grant.
 You should also include a brief description of the other activities/employment in which you will be engaged during the two-year mandatory gap period.
-The project plan may be whatever length you feel is appropriate or necessary, but we anticipate a document that is 3-5 pages in length.
-Please include an executive summary of the project plan of no more than one page.
+The leadership plan may be whatever length you feel is appropriate or necessary, but we anticipate a document that is 3-5 pages in length.
+Please include an executive summary of the leadership plan of no more than one page.

 What happens if my plans change?
-How do I update my LEAD project plan?
+How do I update my LEAD leadership plan?

 What are my obligations under the LEAD Contract?